EllangoK/gpt-voice-companion/README.md

     python voice_chat.py

+Settings can be modified by either passing in the parameter as an argument.

+For example to change the name and pass in a custom voice, run it as below

+    python voice_chat.py --voice_id ZNJg5cGJHflCKVhOKpjQ --name Ivy

-Additional settings can be modified either via passing in the parameter as an arguement, or by modifying `config.json` (Recommended), which is created after the first run.
+Or, settings can be modified in `config.json` (Recommended), which is created and updated after the first run.

-Help and settings can be found by running
+In general help and settings can be found by running

     python voice_chat.py -h

 # Features

+- Voice and text input
-- Can provide a default context to the bot
+- Default context to the bot
-- Can name the bot, and adjust various parameters
+- Name the bot, and adjust various parameters